 Tip: Make sure you use fresh milk and I highly recommend you use full-fat milk as it will take less time to condense.

 Boil the milk in medium-low flame and keep stirring the milk constantly from time to time.
 As the milk starts to thicken make sure to gradually slow down the flame, while continuously stirring.

-As the milk condenses, you will get to see that milk sticks onto the sides of the vessel, so gently scrap them with a ladle.
+As the milk condenses, you will get to see that milk sticks onto the sides of the vessel, so gently scrape them with a ladle.

 Note: Ensure that you constantly stir the mixture from time to time, as there are high chances of the milk getting burnt.

 Never hurry to end the recipe, as the condensation process might take a long time.
 Once the mixture thickens, add cardamom powder and sugar.
 You will see that the dessert might become slightly water now due to the addition of sugar, but don’t worry continuously stir to thicken it back.
 Now it’s time to turn off the flame.
 The dessert will thicken further as it cools down.